For this church:

 Altar Frontal Chest

 Behind the side altar stands an altar frontal chest with a hinged top opening and a drop-down front.
 There are three altar frontals and pulpit falls.
-The Victorian white frontal has a harvest theme.
+The Victorian white frontal has rich harvest themed embroidery and was originally given in April 1892 by Miss Blakesley, of Darlaston House, Brighton (sister-in-law to the Rector, the Rev Ralph Yearsley).
 It was repaired in 1986, in memory of Andrew Gillies and Frank Rostance.
 The Victorian red frontal was repaired in 1989.
 The green frontal was made in 1980 in memory of Neville Turner.
-Work was done by Mrs D. M. Thompson.
+Work was done by Mrs Doreen M. Thompson.
 There is a wooden box above the chest which contains bookmarks in liturgical colours.

 Above the side altar is an appliqued picture showing the Nativity, the Crucifixion and the Empty Tomb.
 It is inscribed 'Worked by the children of St Luke’s school, Shireoaks, on behalf of the Church Primary Schools in the Southwell Diocese and presented to The Bishop of Sherwood as a token of gratitude for his untiring efforts on their behalf'.
 The picture was made in 1974 on the retirement of Right Rev Kenneth Thompson and the picture was donated by his widow.